aayushi173/EV-Charging-Toronto/README.md

 ## Downloading and Running Project:

-Download Project from GitHub as ZIP (Reference below for downloading project).
+Download Project from GitHub as ZIP.
 Extract Zip folder and save on computer.

 ## Data Sources: